 The English Department at St Jerome’s teaches across the English curriculum, from first-year courses to upper-year supervision.
 We cultivate an intellectual and pedagogical environment dedicated to the exploration of the literary imagination, and to the development of clear written expression, informed by historical and cultural knowledge and tempered in reflection, analysis, and judgement.
-We participate in the University of Waterloo's English’s distinctive combination of literary and rhetorical studies, and we contribute to communications studies for students in other disciplines.
+We contribute to the University of Waterloo English department's distinctive combination of literary and rhetorical studies, and we offer instruction in communications studies for students in other disciplines.

 In our classes we foster inspiring discussion and individualized learning, and we welcome conversation beyond the classroom.
 We pride ourselves on being approachable and present to our students.
 To study English at St. Jerome's University is to exercise scholarly rigour and creativity; to develop practical skills in writing and critical thinking while cultivating intellectual adventurousness; to encounter beauty; and to glimpse truth.